2012 Cadillac Escalade EXT Interior

 - "Escalades have big-rig space on wide, comfortable (front) seats, though the tallest drivers may want more headroom and legroom.
 Folding the midgate on the EXT requires moving the front seats forward slightly, reducing legroom.” -- Consumer Guide

 Reviewers are impressed with the level of luxury that can be found in this sport utility truck, saying it lives up to what they expect from Cadillac.
 The Escalade EXT comes standard with features like a three-month satellite radio subscription, a navigation system, separate rear-seat audio controls and adjustable pedals.
-That’s extremely well-equipped for a truck, and even very well-equipped for a luxury vehicle.
+It’s extremely well-equipped for a truck, and even very well-equipped for a luxury vehicle.
 Upgrading to the Luxury trim makes rear-seat entertainment available and adds a sunroof and heated steering wheel.
 The top-of-the-line Premium trim includes rear-seat entertainment standard, as well as power-retractable running boards.
 Though the Platinum trim of the regular Escalade SUV comes with heated and cooled front cup holders, the Escalade EXT does not offer them at all.
-The 2012 EXT’s audio and navigation systems have been upgraded for this model year, but reviewers don’t say anything about the minor tweaks.
+The 2012 EXT’s audio and navigation systems have been upgraded for this model year.

 Reviewers say the controls are fairly easy to use, though multiple writers comment that the lack of a telescoping steering wheel is surprising in this price range.